articuno12/Ultimate-Tic-Tac-Toe-bot/README.md

 # Ultimate-Tic-Tac-Toe-bot
-Ultimate tic tac toe bot built in python using alpha beta pruning aspiration search and history heurestics.
+Ultimate tic tac toe bot built in python using alpha beta pruning aspiration search and history heurestics. <br>
+To Run:<br>
+1.Download the code <br>
+2. python simulator.py 1 <br>
+3. Choose your moves ! <br>
+4. To run a match against a random player : python simulator.py 2 <br>

 Ultimate TicTacToe is an extension of the 4x4 TicTacToe(which is an extension of 3x3 TicTacToe), where there are 16 blocks each having 4x4 cells.<br>